QUALITY COUNSELING

 A man with a beard is wearing a suit and tie and smiling.

-For 11+ years, Fabby has provided long term therapy to clients from diverse backgrounds, who are struggling with a wide range of challenges, such as parenting, anxiety, depression, life transitions, trauma, infertility, postpartum, marriage, divorce, low self-esteem and identity crises.
+For 14+ years, Michele has provided long term therapy to clients from diverse backgrounds, who are struggling with a wide range of challenges, such as anxiety, depression, life transitions, trauma, marriage, divorce, low self-esteem, identity crises and functional neurological disorders.

 A woman with long blonde hair is smiling for the camera.